[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "I just fancied that soother," remarked Strao Gheren as he carried his glass to the women's table.
 Picking up the scarf which they had left for him on a chair back, he sat down.

-Gheren swallowed a strong mouthful, rested cheek on fist, and replied: "He deserves his reputation.
-He gave me what I hoped for."
+Gheren swallowed a strong mouthful, and replied: "He deserves his reputation.
+He gave me what I hoped for.
+My visit was a success."

 "You look a bit nervous, though."

 "No...
-I just need... flunnd," swore Gheren as he jerked his head round.
+I just need... flunnd," Gheren swore, suddently interrupting himself.

 They were no longer alone.
 A tall, heavily-cloaked figure was stepping across the threshold of the Niffomb Ollog.